 The main benefit of using electricity as a transportation fuel is the lack of tailpipe emissions.
 Electric vehicles (EVs) also require less maintenance and "fuel" costs are lower than conventional gasoline powered vehicles.
-Drawbacks to EVs include high initial costs, expensive battery replacement every 3 to 6 years and the inconvenience of charging batteries.
+Drawbacks to EVs include high initial costs, expensive battery replacement, short driving range, and the inconvenience of charging batteries.
+Available EVs are mostly large busses.
+There are no light duty EVs available as of this printing.